 The main downside of this app is that you won’t be able to contact sellers directly in the app, which means all of your communication won’t be in one place.
 You’ll also have to navigate through irrelevant ads within the app for other car-buying sites (which is presumably how Trovit makes its money).

 Best for: Getting the best overall price from a dealership

 Unhaggle operates from a unique premise because it starts a bidding war between dealers to get your business.
 All you need to do is specify what type of vehicle you want to purchase and list out the optional extras you’re interested in (such as Bluetooth, heated seats or a sunroof).

 From there, you’ll get a list of vehicle-specific data that outlines what other drivers have paid in your area for a similar vehicle.
 You can also request that dealers submit their lowest bids in a reverse auction for the car you want – which guarantees that you get the best price.

 The biggest concern with this site is that you’re essentially handing your personal information over to a long list of dealers in your area, which could result in unwanted calls or emails.
 That said, you can avoid this if you upgrade to Unhaggle Premium, which operates on an anonymous basis for both you and the dealers you’re sourcing quotes from.

-There is a wide range of car-buying apps in Canada that you can use to find your dream vehicle.
+There is a wide range of car-buying apps and sites in Canada that you can use to find your dream vehicle.
 Most of the apps listed above are free and ready to download while a couple of options will cost you a small amount to get access.
 Learn how you can shop around for the best deal, and read our guide to financing your new vehicle when you’re ready to make a purchase.